South East Busway

-The South East Busway is a bus-only road running south from the Brisbane central business district to Rochedale in Queensland, Australia.
+The South East Busway is a bus-only road running south from the Brisbane central business district to Springwood in Queensland, Australia.

 History

 Busways were considered as one of the options when the Queensland Government developed the 25 year Integrated Regional Transport Plan.
 Other methods such as light and heavy rail were also considered.
 It was recommended that a 75 km network of busway corridors to complement the existing Queensland Rail City network would suit best.

 Busways would allow buses to serve low-density communities and bypass peak hour congestion.
 Busway stations could be developed at key nodes to serve major activity centres, and combining different routes would create high frequency services.

 In 1995, plans for a network of five busway corridors were conceived, linking with the rail network to improve public transport connectivity across the city.
 The busways would improve the operation of the bus fleet, reducing maintenance and running costs and maximising the effectiveness of the region's investment in buses.

 In August 1996, the Queensland Government approved the South East Transit Project to manage the construction of both the northern section of the Pacific Motorway between Mount Gravatt and Logan City and a dedicated 2-lane, 2-way road for buses between the Brisbane CBD and Eight Mile Plains.

 The first section of busway between the existing Queen Street bus station and Woolloongabba was opened to services on 13 September 2000 to coincide with the start of the 2000 Olympic football tournament, for which some matches were held in Brisbane.
 It initially opened for outbound services only, with inbound services commencing on 23 October 2000.
 The second 13.2 km section of busway between Woolloongabba and Eight Mile Plains opened on 30 April 2001.

+The busway received a silver ranking in the 2013 edition of the Institute for Transportation and Development Policy's BRT Standard.